frioux/offlineimap.dkr/README.md

  3. `MONIT_LISTEN_HTTP` - set this to true if you would like to use the monit web interface

- 4. `MEMORY_USER` - set this to the username you want to use when connecting to the monit web interface.
+ 4. `MONIT_USER` - set this to the username you want to use when connecting to the monit web interface.

- 5. `MEMORY_PASSWORD` - set this to the password you want to use when connecting to the monit web interface.
+ 5. `MONIT_PASSWORD` - set this to the password you want to use when connecting to the monit web interface.

 ## Ports